kontent-ai/delivery-sdk-net/docs/caching-guide.md

 ### Custom Cache Manager

 For advanced scenarios, implement a custom cache manager.
-Use `IDeliveryCacheManager` with the default `StorageMode` (`CacheStorageMode.Object`) for hydrated-object caching (memory), or override `StorageMode` to `CacheStorageMode.RawPayload` for raw JSON payload caching (distributed).
+Use `IDeliveryCacheManager` with the default `StorageMode` (`CacheStorageMode.HydratedObject`) for hydrated-object caching (memory), or override `StorageMode` to `CacheStorageMode.RawJson` for raw JSON payload caching (distributed).

 #### Hydrated-object cache manager (memory style)